 We sought to increase student, staff and community awareness of Aboriginal and Torres Strait Islander perspectives.
 The school executive worked with Aboriginal and Torres Strait Islander students to write an acknowledgment to country to reflect the Turner School community.
 This was introduced at the Reconciliation Day Assembly.

-The Literacy Committee in 2018 worked to support the ongoing implementation of the school plan, in particular the implementation of professional learning focused around the 10 Essential Literacy Practices and the acquisition of resources to support learning.
+The Literacy Committee in 2018 worked to support the ongoing implementation of the school plan, in particular, the implementation of professional learning focused around the 10 Essential Literacy Practices and the acquisition of resources to support learning.
 Of note is the implementation of learning walks within teams to check in on the 10 Essential Literacy Practices within the school.
 This resulted in the development of a resource which showcases each element across the school from P-6.
 Teams worked to rate themselves on a 5-point Likert scale against each practice.
 This drove professional conversations and has shaped the 2019 literacy focuses for the school.
 This resource has also been shared with literacy consultant Chris Topfer.

 Further evidence of progress toward this key improvement strategy:

-The use of Project-Based Learning linked to literacy, especially within the years 3-6 classes and the use of GAFE suites to support all students to access and participate in their learning.
+The use of Project-Based Learning linked to literacy, especially within the years 3-6 classes and the use of GAFE suites to support all students to access and participate in their learning

-The successful implementation of the new EALD moderation and assessment program, linking to the learning progressions from the Australian Curriculum,
+The successful implementation of the new EALD moderation and assessment program, linking to the learning progressions from the Australian Curriculum

-The development of “I can..” statements for literacy, Numeracy Visual Arts and Science
+The development of “I can..” statements for literacy, Numeracy, Visual Arts and Science

 The development and use of a consistent moderation document to support teachers to make on balance judgements about student achievement against the Australian Curriculum Achievement Standards from K-6.